Hit enter to search or ESC to close

 Who Can Apply

-The applicant must be a screen sector stakeholder, such as a sectoral organisation, sectoral guild, a social enterprise or training provider with a strong track record of skills initiatives for the screen sector.
-The Stakeholder can be based in Ireland or based internationally but all of the proposed activity must take place in Ireland or else online for Irish participants, and the activities must be of benefit to the sector in Ireland.
-European and international Stakeholders may apply, however a significant portion of the overall fund per annum will be ringfenced for Irish based Stakeholder applicants.
+The applicant must be a screen sector stakeholder, such as a sectoral organisation, sectoral guild, a social enterprise, charity or training provider with a strong track record of skills initiatives for the screen sector.
+The stakeholder can be based in Ireland or based internationally but generally all of the proposed activity must take place in Ireland or else online for Irish participants, and above all the activities must be of benefit to the sector in Ireland.
+A significant portion of the overall fund per annum will be ringfenced for Irish based stakeholder applicants, however, European and international stakeholders with world-leading offerings are encouraged to apply.

 Irish based screen sector festivals may apply for activities outside of the core festival and for activities not already funded by Screen Ireland.
-The scheme is not open to producer companies, third level colleges, or public funded agencies/organisations.
+The scheme is not open to producer companies, third level colleges, or Public Sector Bodies.

 Application Requirements

-The funding awarded can be used for any or all the following skills development initiatives:
+The funding awarded can be used for any or all of the following skills development initiatives which benefit the wider sector in Ireland:

-1. Development and delivery of courses, events, masterclasses, workshops, seminars or webinars (in-person or remotely/online) for the benefit of the wider sector in Ireland.
+1. Development and delivery of courses, events, masterclasses, workshops, seminars or webinars (in-person or remotely/online).

-2. Hosting conferences, panel discussions or structured networking events (in-person or remotely/online) for the benefit of the wider sector in Ireland.
+2. Hosting conferences, panel discussions or structured networking events (in-person or remotely/online).

-5. Provision of initiatives or activities that support access for new entrants to the screen sector, upskilling opportunities for those already in the sector, and supports for those wishing to transition or return to the sector.
+5. Provision of initiatives or activities that support access for new entrants to the screen sector, upskilling opportunities for those already in the sector, supports for those wishing to transition or return to the sector, and supports to enhance workforce retention and wellbeing in the sector.

-6. Screen Ireland particularly welcomes applications for events/activities that are aligned with any of the objectives of the Screen Ireland Strategy "Building for a Creative Future 2024"
+6. Screen Ireland particularly welcomes applications for events/activities that are aligned with any of the objectives of the Screen Ireland Strategic Plan "Fís Athnuaite 2025–2029", especially those which address key systemic / sectoral needs and challenges.

 Please see below for a list of stakeholders and activities previously funded through the scheme.

 Generally, there should be no fee charged for those attending any activity supported through the Screen Stakeholders Funding Scheme, unless agreed in advance with Screen Ireland.
+For activities which incur a fee for participants, this must be included as income in the budget.
+Where fees are charged, consideration should be given to ensureing accessibility and affordability for participants.
 The individual Stakeholder must process all applications and manage all paperwork (including feedback and evaluation for the Final Report) for the activity.
 When allocating places for activities, the stakeholder must demonstrate a fair and transparent process based on strict criteria which must be furnished in advance of selection to Screen Ireland.

 Applicants must provide details of all applications to other potential funding sources and outcomes.
 Failure to do so may result in the withdrawal of support.

-Incomplete applications will not be considered and will be returned to the applicant.
+Incomplete applications will not be considered.
 Incorrect information may lead to delays in processing of applications.
+Retrospective applications will not be accepted.

 How to Apply

-Applicants must fill in the application form and submit via email to skills.fundingschemes@screenireland.ie (Subject Line: Stakeholders Funding) by the deadline.
+Applicants must fill in the application form via the online application portal and submit their application by the deadline.

 The application must contain a full breakdown of the proposed skills development related activity and budgets.
-Applicants should factor in a fee (maximum 15%) for admin/operational costs to support delivery of the activities.
+As a general guideline, programme administration/overhead costs should be no more than 15% of the total budget.

-A decision will be made by the funding scheme’s panel within 35 working days of the deadline for applications.
+Funding decisions will be announced by mid-July 2026.
 Decisions will be based on the following criteria and scoring (out of 100):

-• Track record of the Stakeholder in terms of skills activities, initiatives and supports for the sector (25)
+• Track record of the Stakeholder in terms of skills activities, initiatives and supports for the sector as well as appropriate governance and reporting systems and processes (25)

 Once successful applicants to the scheme are notified, Screen Ireland will begin to process the award payments.
 Below are the details of the payment process.